drimdrim2002/every-shift-vben/apps/web-naive/supabase/setup_instructions.md

 - Assign default 'employee' role to existing users
 - Optionally make a specific user admin (uncomment and update email)

+### Step 5: Create Test Users (Optional)

+After setting up the database, you can create test users by:

+1. First, sign up these users through your application:
+   - admin@example.com / 123456
+   - manager@example.com / 123456
+   - employee@example.com / 123456

+2. Then run `migrations/05_create_test_users.sql` to assign proper roles to these test accounts.

 ## 3. Verify Setup

 After running all migrations, you should see these tables in your Database section: